-This is a list of some events I’ve noted whilst researching the history of the flute - It’s still not finished and can never be.
-I researched on the net and in books…So any mistakes or additions are welcome and appreciated.
 I hope this helps understand the transition from the Baroque flute through to what we consider the Irish flute to the modern Classical.
 This is not a Dictionary of flute makers.
-If you wou like a good dictionary buy "The Langwill Index" by William Waterhouse / Tony Bingham.
+If you would like a good dictionary buy "The Langwill Index" by William Waterhouse / Tony Bingham.
 Tony Bingham offers it on his site.

 The Irish Flute

 The « Irish Flute », was the conical bore flute played by classical musicians of the Romantic Era.
 The eight keyed simple system flute was in it’s prime in the first half of the 19th century.
 Charles Nicholson, was an English flute Virtuoso, who worked with Thomas Prowse and Clementi to produce the famous "Nicholson Perfected" models, large bore flutes with enlargened tone holes for greater power.
 Nicholson is noted as the greatest English soloist around the 1830s, mostly for his power and tone.
 He had a enormous influence on the evolution of the transverse flute.

 The large bore models bearing Nicholson’s name were very popular at the time and were played by many professionals in the 1830s/40s.